SebastianSedzik/playwright-decorators/README.md

 }
 ```

-Then run playwright tests as usual, i.e `npx playwright test`.
+Then run playwright tests as usual, i.e. `npx playwright test`.
-> For debugging purposes, it is recommended to run tests only for one project / browser.
+> For debugging purposes, running tests only for one project/browser is recommended.

 ### Custom decorators
 Custom decorators can be created using `createTestDecorator` and `createSuiteDecorator` functions.
 Simple usage examples are provided below.
-For more advanced examples, please refer to [example decorators](./examples/tests/decorators) directory.
+For more advanced examples, please take a look at [example decorators](./examples/tests/decorators) directory.

 #### Test decorator
 The `createTestDecorator` function enables the generation of custom test decorators.